 reality-expanding collaboration between College of the Arts' Dance lecturer Erin Reynolds and Design professor Heather Barker has resulted in an experience that transcends time and space.
 Incredibly, their augmented reality dance and design projects are tied to specific places, but a viewer can enjoy the performance from any place and at any time they choose to. under the leadership of Barker, was where Reynolds found a like minded researcher and their partnership formed.
-Typical of innovation, it was a bit of trial and error at the outset, but they built a lot of trust and confidence by having similar creative processes.
+Typical of innovation, it was a bit of trial and error at the outset, but they built a lot creative processes.